High-Protein Savory Breakfast Muffins

 • Transfer the mix to the prepared muffin tins, filling each one until just about full.
 Bake until golden on top and a toothpick comes out clean, 24 to 28 minutes.

-• Cool on the counter completely to room temperature before removing from the muffin tin.
+• Cool on the counter completely, then remove from the muffin pan.

 Notes

-• Storage: Refrigerate in a sealed container for up to 4 days or freezer for up to a month in a sealed container.
+• Store it: Refrigerate in a sealed container for up to 4 days, freeze for up to 3 months.

 Did you make this recipe?